 More information on late blight, including details on the different races and disease-resistance genes to better manage the disease, is provided in our tech sheet, Late Blight Awareness & Prevention.

 - Tomato leaf mold (Passalora fulva; previously known as Fulvia fulva or Cladosporium fulva) • LM

-A type of fungus, leaf mold is propagated by spores.
-It affects both the upper- and undersides of leaves with yellow, irregularly-shaped spots on the upper-side and fuzzy olive-green, gray, or tannish-brown splotches on the underside.
+Leaf mold is most common in greenhouse- or tunnel-grown tomatoes when humidity is high and air circulation is reduced.
+Propagated by fungal spores, it affects both the upper- and undersides of leaves with yellow, irregularly-shaped spots on the upper-side and fuzzy olive-green, gray, or tannish-brown splotches on the underside.
 Typically, leaf mold develops first on the older leaves, near the bottom of the plant.
-Leaf mold is most common in greenhouse- or tunnel-grown tomatoes when humidity is high and air circulation is reduced.
-Disease resistance is specific to races of leaf mold.
-New races can develop over the course of a couple of seasons.

 - Powdery mildew of tomato (Oidium neolycopersici and Leveillula taurica) • PM

 The primary causal agents of powdery mildew on tomatoes in the US are the fungi O. neolycopersici and, in warm, dry climates of the Southwest, Leveillula taurica.
 The most obvious signs of infection are circular collections of powdery-white pustules that sometimes coalesce.
 In the case of O. neolycospersici infection, the spores are most commonly observed on the upper leaf surface.
 In the case of L. taurica, infection is generally more apparent on the undersides.
 These spores are easily dispersed, allowing the disease to spread quickly.
 Leaves infected with powdery mildew eventually die as the infection spreads.
 The disease occurs most often in greenhouses and high tunnels.